 Michigan IPL does not provide energy audits.
 Instead, we contract with utilities to provide houses of worship with free energy analyses and upgrades in certain geographic areas (designated by the utility).
 These programs vary from year to year.
-Check out our Energy Efficiency page for details on what we’re currently doing.
+Check out our current programs for details on what we’re currently doing.

 How can we get a grant to do energy efficiency upgrades to our building or put on solar panels?